Representation and Reference Lowering of ONNX Models in MLIR Compiler Infrastructure

 exit(1)

-compilation of a ONNX model into an executable model.
+compilation of an ONNX model into an executable model.

-the output file name can be retrieved using the get_compiled_file_name()
+Compilation occurs during construction, and the resulting output file name can be retrieved

-The complete interface to OnnxMlirCompiler can be seen in the sources mentioned previously.
+The complete interface to OMCompile can be seen in the sources mentioned previously.
 However, using the constructor and the methods below are enough to compile models.

 """